Incoming Student Requirements

 If you were in the process of completing a degree at the time of application, we must receive an official transcript showing the degree conferred before you may register for classes in your program.
-At this time we ask that you send the transcript electronically to email@example.com, however if your college/university does not have that feature, please have the official transcript(s) sent directly from the college/university to:
+Please send the transcript electronically to firstname.lastname@example.org, however if your college/university does not have that feature, please have the official transcript(s) sent directly from the college/university to:

 - University of Minnesota School of Public Health

 MMC 819, Room A395 Mayo Building

 Or you may, instead, send your degree conferred transcripts directly to SOPHAS using the Academic Update option.
 Please note this feature is open in SOPHAS from June 2021 to August 2021 and you will need to log into SOPHAS to access it.

 Note: If you are receiving your degree from the University of Minnesota, you do not need to have an official transcript sent.
 Simply notify us at email@example.com when your degree has been posted.